Eating consists of two acts:

 By focusing on sensory engagements, Cradle is an eating habits project that change people’s perceptions of lunch into forms and gestures aimed to translate their consumption patterns into new value systems.
 In a 14-week journey, exploratory engagements between the hand and the meal was used to examine gestures and combinations of forms that can lead to engaged eating awareness.
 The process of this work led to a deeper understanding of Brian Wansink's research and imagines the food environment as an eating landscape where the relationship between the hand and the meal becomes an abstracted embrace.
 As a result, Cradle uses form and gesture to avert our myopic consumption patterns into gestures around care and attention to what we put inside ourselves, ultimately reinterpreting what it means to eat.

-The investigation begins with15 interviews of Bay Area Creatives.
+The investigation begins with 15 interviews of Bay Area creatives.
 The conversations revolved around their lunch habits, their preferences, and their desired lunch routine.
-The stories where synthesized into an infographic using Manfred Max Neef's Matrix of Human Needs.
-The key finding was that individuals don't pay attention to the food itself because eating from a tupperware is not an elevated eating experience.
+The stories were synthesized into an infographic using Manfred Max Neef's Matrix of Human Needs.
+The key finding was that individuals don't pay attention to the food itself because eating from tupperware is not an elevated eating experience.